top of page

 John Webber

-A versatile and experienced actor, John writes exciting, moving stories about people who struggle to be heard by those they love - and those that govern them.
+An experienced professional actor, I am a writer of exciting, moving stories about people who struggle to be heard by those they love - or those who govern them.

 John Webber - writer and actor - white male in his 50s with light brown hair and wearing a black shirt